AniketBanik/AniketBanik/README.md

 - 👋 Hi, I’m @AniketBanik
 - 👀 I’m interested in MERN FULL STACK development.
 - 🌱 I’m currently learning ReactJS.
-- 💞️ I’m looking to collaborate on a company where I can develop frontend or backend or both together of web applications using MongoDB, NodeJS, ExpressJS, ReactJS ,Redux.
+- 💞️ I’m looking to collaborate with a company where I can develop frontend or backend or both together of web applications using MongoDB, NodeJS, ExpressJS, ReactJS ,Redux.
 - 📫 How to reach me ...aniketbanik05@gmail.com

 <!---